vivekimsit/frontend-coding-exercise-angular/README.md

-# CityPantry Frontend Coding Challenge - Angular
+# CityPantry Frontend Coding Exercise - Angular
-This is a coding challenge written in Angular.
+This is a coding exercise written in Angular.

-The aim of this challenge is to write a simple frontend application interfacing with the backend provided.
+In this exercise you will write a simple frontend application interfacing with the backend provided.

 The purpose of the exercise is to evaluate your approach to software